 Sydneysiders will have the chance to get up close and personal with the contents of King Tut’s tomb in 2021.
 As part of the exhibition Tutankhamun: Treasures of the Golden Pharaoh, more than 150 objects from the boy-king’s tomb will travel to Sydney, before returning home to Egypt to go on permanent display.

-Yesterday the NSW arts minister, Don Harwin, also announced plans for a $50 million upgrade to the Australian Museum.
+The NSW arts minister, Don Harwin, also announced plans for a $50 million upgrade to the Australian Museum.

 “The Tutankhamun exhibition is a game changer for Sydney and Australia.
 Sydney is the major cultural city in the Pacific/South East Asian region, and the significant upgrades to the Australian Museum will ensure we have world-class museum exhibition spaces for visitors as well as residents to enjoy,” he said in an official statement.